CSC207-2022F-UofT/course-project-tripledotstudios/README.md

 # CSC207 Project: Lost-the Game

 As of Nov.
 21, we have finished most of our features for the game.
-We just need to finish the UI and one small feature between the CombatInteractor class and the StorylineInteractor class.
+We just need to finish the UI and one small feature between the CombatInteractor class and the use_cases.StorylineInteractor class.
 After these implementations, our program will be able to run.

 ## Progress Report